 If you need information to complete a Self-Certification form for an alternative student loan, please follow the instructions listed below:

 - Select the myFinances tab and then Financial Aid Awards.

 - Award Overview

-Submit the form directly to your loan lender for processing (not to the Office of Financial Aid).
+Submit the form online directly to your loan lender for processing (not to the Office of Financial Aid).